 Cotton planters in Mississippi and in neighboring states quickly found that slave labor made their business a highly profitable enterprise.
 Although a federal law passed in 1807 prohibited the further importation of Africans, a potential slave labor force was already available in the older slave states.
-Many slaves were living on the century-old tobacco plantations in the Chesapeake Bay area, where agricultural productivity was declining while the slave population increased.
+Many enslaved people were living on the century-old tobacco plantations in the Chesapeake Bay area, where agricultural productivity was declining while the enslaved population increased.

 Washington Road connected Natchez with the nearby town of Washington and with the Natchez Trace, a vital interstate route extending northeast into northern Alabama and Tennessee.
 Liberty Road, also known as “Old Courthouse Road” or “Second Creek Road,” linked Natchez with points to the east and southeast, and ultimately with the southern reaches of Alabama and Georgia.
 Although the Forks of the Road became best known as a slave market, livestock and other items were also sold there.